-- the Provider uploads a completed Career Pathway Plan and updated résumé to the Department's IT Systems - the Provider ends the Referral in the Department's IT Systems - the Participant meets the eligibility requirement for a CTA Final Payment, either: - attended at least 80% of the total Course hours, noting that the hours where a Participant had a valid reason for non-attendance are counted towards attendance - unless otherwise Notified by the Department, the Participant has met the alternative measure for Course completion by Exiting the Course due to finding Employment. - For Participants Exiting the Course due to finding Employment, the Provider must document the information advised by the Participant about their Employment in the Department's IT Systems in accordance with the Course Management Instructions. - For CTA Final Payments for Online Base Service Participants, and any other instances where the CTA Final Payment is not automatically processed, Providers must create a Payment in the Department's IT Systems in accordance with the Course Management Instructions.
+- the Provider uploads a completed Career Pathway Plan and updated résumé to the Department's IT Systems - the Provider ends the Referral in the Department's IT Systems - the Participant meets the eligibility requirement for a CTA Final Payment, either: - attended at least 80% of the total Course hours, noting that the hours where a Participant had a valid reason for non-attendance are counted towards attendance - unless otherwise Notified by the Department, the Participant has met the alternative measure for Course completion by Exiting the Course due to finding Employment.

+The Department does not automatically pay Providers the CTA Final Payment for Participants in Online Base Services and Parent Pathways.

+- For Participants Exiting the Course due to finding Employment, the Provider must document the information advised by the Participant about their Employment in the Department's IT Systems in accordance with the Course Management Instructions. - For CTA Final Payments for Online Base Service Participants, and any other instances where the CTA Final Payment is not automatically processed, Providers must create a Payment in the Department's IT Systems in accordance with the Manual Payment Task Cards. - For CTA Final Payments for Parent Pathways Participants, Providers must upload a completed Career Pathway Plan and updated Resume and end the Referral in the Department's IT Systems before creating a manual Payment in the Department's IT Systems in accordance with the Manual Payment Task Cards, if the claim meets the CTA Final Payment eligibility requirements outlined above.